yankeexe/vuehandbook/13-vue-computed-properties/readme.md

 </script>
 ```

 It will render once, and then it will not be updated even when the component re-renders.
-Just on a page refresh, when the Vue component is quit and reinitialized.
+Just on a page refresh, when the Vue component is destroyed and reinitialized.

 In this case, a method is better suited for your needs.